 For example, it’s common to feel concerned about depression affecting your authority in the workplace or respect among your peers.

 A need to appear perfect in front of others.
 Sometimes, admitting that you’re affected by a mental illness can take a toll on your self-esteem, especially if you pride yourself on being a high-performer or having a “perfect” life.

 This may result in you taking steps to hide your depression from others, or to make your symptoms appear less severe than they really are.

 In general, experts believe that the façade of happiness involved in smiling depression is a form of defense mechanism.
 Many people with this form of depression may use it to protect their own true feelings and, in some cases, even remain unaware that they’re depressed.

 Like other forms of depression, smiling depression is treatable.
 However, many people affected by smiling depression fail to seek adequate help.
 One clinician reports that some people with this form of depression are even surprised to learn that they’re clinically depressed.

 If you’ve recently started to develop depressive symptoms that think that you may have smiling depression, the best thing that you can do is to talk to a licensed mental health provider.

-You can connect with a licensed provider by asking your primary care provider for a referral to a mental health specialist, or from home using our online psychiatry service.
+You can connect with a licensed provider by asking your primary care provider for a referral to a mental health specialist, or receive depression treatment online with our psychiatry service.